context-hub/docs/docs/mcp-server.md

 # MCP Server Integration

-The Model Control Protocol (MCP) server is a bridge that enables AI assistants like Claude to directly access and understand your project's context.
-It acts as an intermediary that provides real-time, structured information about your codebase to AI models, enabling more accurate and contextually relevant assistance.
+The MCP Server can also be integrated with AI assistants like Claude to provide direct access to your project's context.

-**CTX** now supports the MCP protocol, allowing Claude to seamlessly access your project's contexts, and documentation without requiring manual context uploads.
+This allows AI models to request specific information about your codebase without requiring manual context uploads.

 ## How integration works

-When you connect Claude to **CTX** via MCP:
+When you connect an AI assistant to your application via **MCP**:

-1. Claude can request specific context about your project directly through the MCP protocol
+1. The assistant can request specific context about your project directly through the MCP protocol
-2. **CTX** processes these requests by accessing your codebase based on your `context.yaml`
+2. Your application processes these requests by accessing your codebase based on your configuration
-3. Relevant code, documentation, and structural information is formatted and returned to Claude
+3. Relevant code, documentation, and structural information is formatted and returned to the assistant
-4. Claude uses this rich context to provide more accurate, project-aware responses
+4. The assistant uses this rich context to provide more accurate, project-aware responses

+This integration enhances both Tools and Prompts components by:

+- Allowing AI assistants to trigger tool execution directly
+- Enabling assistants to access and utilize your prompt library
+- Providing real-time context awareness for more accurate assistance

 ```mermaid
 sequenceDiagram